hsherl/hsherl.github.io/content/teaching/supervisions/ethics.md

 - Russell, 'Phronesis and the Virtues'.
 - Snow, 'Comments on Intelligent Virtue: Outsmarting Situationism'.
 - Sreenivasan, 'Errors about Errors: Virtue Theory and Trait Attribution'.

+Thanks to Facundo Rodríguez for help with this page.